-- Medicines for Members' Events members are invited to attend lectures given by staff on specialist subjects and hosted by Governors.
-There are opportunities for members to network with Governors at these events. - Governor meets Member Sessions Sessions can be arranged for members to meet with Governors, alternatively Governors can attend a meeting of a group to discuss Governorship and other issues. - Email communications, for example newsletters and informative letters. - Public Council of Governors Meetings members are encouraged to attend the quarterly Council of Governors Meetings and have the opportunity to raise questions through the Chairman. - The Annual Members' Meeting attracts large numbers of members with the opportunity to meet Governors as well as engage with staff.
+- Special Events members are invited to attend lectures given by staff on specialist subjects and hosted by Governors.
+There are opportunities for members to network with Governors at these events. - Governor meets Member Sessions Sessions can be arranged for members to meet with Governors, alternatively Governors can attend a meeting of a group to discuss Governorship and other issues. - Email communications, for example newsletters and informative letters. - Public Council of Governors Meetings members are encouraged to attend the quarterly Council of Governors Meetings and have the opportunity to ask questions by submitting them to the Chairman prior to the meeting. - The Annual Members' Meeting attracts large numbers of members with the opportunity to meet Governors as well as engage with staff.